Facing Insurance Pushback After a Work Injury? A Workers’ Compensation Lawyer Can Step In

 What happens if my employer refuses to report my injury?

 If your employer refuses to report your workplace injury, you should take immediate steps to protect your rights.
-Start by seeking medical treatment immediately and notifying your doctor that the injury is work-related.
+Start by seeking treatment immediately and notifying your doctor that the injury is work-related.
 Provide written notice of the injury to your employer to establish a record of the incident.
-Then, contact an experienced Charlotte workers’ compensation attorney who can help file your claim directly with the North Carolina Industrial Commission and ensure you receive the workers’ compensation benefits you are entitled to.
+Then, contact an experienced Charlotte workers’ compensation lawyer who can help file your claim directly with the North Carolina Industrial Commission and ensure you receive the workers’ compensation benefits you are entitled to.

 Can I file both a workers’ compensation and personal injury claim?